wildonion/gem/core/panel/README.md

 - crypto id (username)
 - charge wallet for in-app transactions
 - depositor can call `deposit` API to mint nft by spending in-app tokens from his wallet
-- withdrawer can call `withdraw` API to burn nft to update his in-app token balance
+- withdrawer can call `withdraw` API to transfer nft to recipient to update his in-app token balance

 ## 🎢 Development Wrapups